nkinder/session-recording/README.md

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+This role has no required pre-requisites currently.

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

-You could specify usage of SSSD which is prefered way of managing recorded users or groups:
+Configure session recording with SSSD, the preferred way of managing recorded users or groups:

 - `use_sssd` (default: `True`)

-The next variable provides info for SSSD recording scope - `all` / `some` / `none`:
+Configure SSSD recording scope - `all` / `some` / `none`:

 - `scope_sssd` (default: `none`)

-List of users separated by coma which will be recorded ( e.g. root,user1,q ):
+Comma-separated list of users to be recorded ( e.g. recordeduser, testuser1 ):

 - `users_sssd` (default: `""`)

-List of users separated by coma which will be recorded ( e.g. users,wheel ):
+Comma-separated list of groups to be recorded ( e.g. recordedgroup, wheel, ):

 - `groups_sssd` (default: `""`)

-You can choose to install `cockpit-session-recording` package or not:
+Install`the cockpit-session-recording`package(RHEL8 only, currently):

 - `install_session_player` (default: `False`)

-Next variable specifies output of `tlog-rec-session`.
+Log writer type(output destination) of tlog-rec-session.
 Possible values are: `rsyslog` , `journal`:

 - `session_recording_output` (default: `journal`)

-You can choose to send recorded session to ElasticSearch through rsyslog, therefore next variable provides value hostname of ElasticSearch:
+ElasticSearch hostname, used when session recording is configured to send to ElasticSearch through rsyslog:

 - `elastic_host` (default: `localhost`)

-There is an option to only restart Cockpit
+Restart the Cockpit service:

 - `restart_cockpit` (default: `False`)

-And to enable Cockpit to start on boot (this will not start Cockpit right away, but only after reboot)
+Enable Cockpit to start at system boot (this will not start Cockpit right away, only after reboot)

 - `enable_cockpit` (default: `False`)